WJPX: Technical information

+WJPX subchannels

+WIRS subchannels

-WJPX and WJWN-TV shut down their analog signals over UHF channels 24 and 38, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WJPX and WJWN-TV shut down their analog signals over UHF channels 24 and 38, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 WKPV and WIRS shut down their analog signals on channels 20 and 42 on April 17.
-The stations' digital signals remained on their pre-transition UHF channels 21, 19, 41 & 39.
-Through the use of PSIP, digital television receivers display the stations' virtual channels at UHF channels 24, 42, 20 and 38.
+The stations' digital signals remained on their pre-transition UHF channels 21, 19, 41 and 39, using virtual channels 24, 42, 20 and 38.

 Satellite stations

 WJPX and WIRS can be seen across Puerto Rico on the following stations:

 FCC spectrum auction & WJPX/WIRS sale

 In 2012, the Federal Communications Commission announced they were going to hold a voluntary Incentive Auction for a portion of the radio frequency spectrum that is currently used by Digital Television broadcasters across the country.
 WJPX & WIRS announced he would participate in the auction, since it was estimated the stations would net somewhere in the range of $291 & US$264 Million, much more than it would be worth on the open market otherwise.
 Since that time the auction estimate has increased to somewhere between $220 & US$198 Million, with the auction currently scheduled to take place in early 2016.